Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Arc Fault Overview

 The timely identification of faults, whether in equipment or the intermediate products of manufacturing processes, carries substantial importance.
 This is vital to uphold the standards of the end product, prevent the occurrence of abnormal operating circumstances, mitigate costly repairs, and avert potential shutdowns in the production process.
 Utilizing a typical method for network operation, characterized by an operating period ranging from 80 to 100 milliseconds, leads to the occurrence of cable fire as well as the melting of copper and steel components \cite{6}.
 The increasing intricacy of industrial systems and the expanding volume of accessible data have stimulated the advancement of intelligent systems for automated fault prediction and detection.
 These systems mostly rely on industry 4.0 technologies, with a special emphasis on deep learning techniques.
 The presence of a substantial and uninterrupted stream of data, along with the diverse nature and fluctuating characteristics of the data at hand, poses significant challenges in employing traditional data analysis methods for decision-making purposes, such as in the domain of fault risk assessment.
 Consequently, there has been an increasing inclination in the development of data analysis systems that utilize AI approaches \cite{zeba2021technology}.

 The application of machine learning and supervised learning algorithms in fault recognition, diagnosis, and failure prediction has experienced significant advancements over the past few decades due to the adoption of digital technologies and the availability of data.
 The aforementioned technological improvements have facilitated the development of precise models that support the formulation of effective and sustainable policies aligned with the strategic goals of industries.
 Consequently, these advancements have improved the decision-making process.
 Hence, it is imperative to precisely identify series arc problems to maintain electrical safety.
 Nevertheless, the detection of series arc faults is a major obstacle in actual engineering applications due to their inherent properties, including high level of unpredictability \cite{humbert2021serial}.
-Fig. \ref{fig:FIG6} depicts the sequential stages involved in the occurrence of an electrical fire resulting from an arc fault.
+Figure \ref{fig:FIG6} depicts the sequential stages involved in the occurrence of an electrical fire resulting from an arc fault.

 The insulating layer of the compromised electrical wire undergoes carbonization, leading to the following occurrence of random arcs.
 With time, the carbonized pathways undergo further expansion, resulting in the formation of visible arcs.
 The aforementioned arcs have the capacity to discharge an immense quantity of energy and could attain temperatures as high as 13,000 K \cite{2}.
 The presence of combustible objects in close proximity facilitates the generation of a fire with relative ease.
 The primary objective of fault diagnosis is to efficiently identify the precise locations of faults.
 Once faults are detected, they must be appropriately classified to facilitate fault localization.
 Technical processes need advanced supervision and fault identification to enhance safety measures and reliability \cite{isermann1997supervision}.

+Understanding the techniques employed for fault detection is of paramount significance as it enables the timely identification of faults, hence preventing potential harm to the system.
+The methodology for fault diagnosis is presented in Figure \ref{fig:FIG7}.
+There are two distinct approaches for fault detection: the model-based method, which is the traditional approach, and the process history-based method, which is recognized as an AI-based approach \cite{katipamula2005methods, article}.